 Milestone Trend Analysis definition

 The Milestone Trend Analysis (MTA) is a tool for project managers which is used to analyse different dates during a project and to compare these with scheduled dates.
 The tool is used to identify trends and deviations from scheduled work.

 Reaching milestones is crucial for a successful and productive progression of any project period.
 Project progression is therefore studied at different times.
 The MTA is usually visualised in the form of a graph.
 Milestone dates are plotted in the graph against the actual reported dates.

 As long as the project proceeds as planned, the graph will show a horizontal line.
 If the project deviates from the schedule, the line rises or falls over time.

 The Milestone Trend Analysis (MTA) is a popular tool in project management.
 Project management software is often used for this purpose.
 However, it is also possible to create your own graph in Excel.
 Before the MTA can be set up, it is important that a fully completed project plan is available, including the project schedule.

 How does the Milestone Trend Analysis (MTA) work?
+The steps

 A trend analysis shows the course of a project, or a set of specific statistics within the project context.
 For the analysis of milestone trends, actual and expected dates of delivered results are tracked.